jack2015/openpli-dreambox-oe-core/README.md

 make image
 ```
-When the build is finished, the image openpli-enigma2-homebuild-dm8000.nfi is in the:
+When the build is finished, the openpli-enigma2-9.3-dm8000.nfi image file is in the:
 ```
 build/tmp/deploy/images/dm8000/
 ```